6-month-old is youngest of five killed by teen who confessed to shooting entire family

 Breaking News Emails

-The 6-month-old brother of a teenage boy who admitted to shooting his parents and three siblings was the youngest victim killed in the massacre at the family's Alabama home, authorities said Tuesday.
+His 6-month-old brother was the youngest victim of a teenage boy who admitted killing his father, stepmother and two other siblings at the family's Alabama home, authorities said Tuesday.

-The suspected gunman, who is 14 and has not been identified, is being held in a juvenile detention facility on five counts of murder, but could be charged as an adult and possibly face capital murder charges, according to the Limestone County Sheriff's Office.
+The suspect, who is 14 and is not being identified, is being held in a juvenile detention facility on five counts of murder, and he could be charged as an adult, according to the Limestone County Sheriff's Office.

 The victims were identified by officials Tuesday as the teen's father, John Sisk, 38; his stepmother, Mary Sisk, 35; his 6-month-old brother, his 5-year-old sister and his 6-year-old brother.
-Their names have yet been released.
+The names of the siblings have not been released.

 "We are facing a tragedy that we aren't used to in Limestone County," said a statement from the sheriff's office.
 "This will have a ripple effect among the family, the community and county.
 It affects us all."

-The 14-year-old called 911 at about 11 p.m. on Monday to report the shooting at his home in Elkmont, on the northern Alabama border.
-The teen met deputies in his driveway and told them he was downstairs when he heard the shots fired upstairs, Limestone County Sheriff's Office Lt.
+The suspect called 911 at about 11 p.m.
+Monday to report the shooting at his home in Elkmont, on the northern Alabama border.
+The teen met deputies in his driveway and told them he was downstairs when he heard shots fired upstairs, Limestone County Sheriff's Office Lt.
 Stephen Young said during a news conference Tuesday.

 But his story was full of inconsistencies, so he was brought to the sheriff's office to be interviewed, at which point he admitted to shooting his entire family, Young said.